cyrustadjiki/Spam-Emails/Spam-Emails.md

 ```

 ## Preprocessing & Cleaning (stemming)
-To retrieve the root of a word (eg, doing -> do), options are "stemming" &
+To retrieve the root of a word (eg, doing -> do), options are "stemming" &"lemmatization".
-"lemmatization".

 **STEMMING:** faster but maybe not as effective
 **LEMMATIZATION:** slower but more effective